 - Just prior to departure, a licensed and accredited veterinarian will complete the Health Certificate for Fiji and submit to the USDA (if traveling from the United States) or the CFIA (if traveling from Canada) or the Governmental Authority for the departure country responsible for the import and export of animals for endorsement.

 - A copy of the Rabies Certificate should also be included for endorsement.

-- A Ticks & Tapeworm Test must be performed within several days of departure.
+- Ticks & Tapeworm Test must be performed twice within 6 months of entry with the second one done within 4 days of departure.